bllaude/breylaude.github.io/src/posts/the-metamorphosis-book-review.md

 ---
-title: Kafka's The Metamorphosis
+title: 'Kafka's The Metamorphosis'
 description:
 permalink: posts/{{ title | slug }}/index.html
 date: '2025-05-01'
 tags: []
 ---

 I first read The Metamorphosis because my friend said I should.
 That’s usually not a good reason to read something, but I’m glad I did.
 And I'm thinking a lot about absurdism lately.
 Not the Camus-style *“life is meaningless and that’s the point”* version, but something more practical.
-The kind you feel when you wake up, scroll through your feeds, then go make breadfast.
-Your brain is toggling between climate collapse, genocide, job applications, and that one email you keep forgetting to answer.
+The kind you feel when you wake up, scroll through your feeds, then go make breakfast.
+Your brain is toggling between economic collapse, genocide, job applications, and that one email you keep forgetting to answer.
 The world is ridiculous.
 But it’s a familiar kind of ridiculous.
 So you keep moving.

-That’s also the emotional architecture of The Metamorphosis by Franz Kafka.
+That’s also the emotional architecture of **The Metamorphosis** by Franz Kafka.

 It begins with one of the most famous openings in literature, and it doesn’t bother to ease you in: